samuelandert/samsemilio.github.io/README.md

+##What is this?
-Public ID from Samuel Andert
+Public ID from Samuel Andert:

-See here: samsemilio.github.io
+samsemilio.github.io

 You want your own?
 Follow the description here:

-Linked Profiles
+##Linked Profiles
 1. visit http://pages.github.com
 create repository for your personal page eg. http://elf-pavlik.github.io/ create repository for one of your organizations eg. http://ouisharelabs.github.io/